ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Hot Fix 0.17.b06
+- Issue `#190` Input Elements Height/Width reset to default when moved

 ### Enhancements for 0.17.b05
-Now supports saving the current project's zoom factor inside the *.prj file so it can be restored upong opening on the project file.
+Now supports saving the current project's zoom factor inside the *.prj file so it can be restored upon opening on the project file.

 - Issue `#188` Serialize zoom factor on save